mochajs/mocha/docs/index.md

 ## The `test/` Directory

 By default, `mocha` looks for the glob `./test/*.js`, so you may want to put your tests in `test/` folder.
-Use the field `directories.test` in package.json to overwrite the default folder.
 If you want to include sub directories, pass the `--recursive` option.

+Use the field `directories.test` in "package.json" file to use an alternate directory:

 ```json
 "directories": {